-At four o’clock on the shower-threatened afternoon of Saturday, February 13, 1960, eminent publisher and entrepreneur Eugenio H. López, Sr. dedicated the Lopez Memorial Museum to the memory of his parents, Presentacion Hofileña and Benito López, twice governor of Iloilo.
+At four o’clock on the shower-threatened afternoon of Saturday, February 13, 1960, eminent publisher and entrepreneur Eugenio H. López, Sr. dedicated the Lopez Museum and Library to the memory of his parents, Presentacion Hofileña and Benito López, twice governor of Iloilo.
 His brother, the well-loved senator Fernando, stood as witness by his side.
 The Museum was Eugenio’s dream and his personal collection, the seed of an enriching legacy.

 In his address, Philippine President Carlos P. Garcia praised the founder’s noble act of preserving Filipino heritage.
 There were only a handful of cultural institutions at the time and government had prioritized socio-economic strategies for itself.
 Garcia cited the “moral obligation” of those with wealth to “help uplift the race… and place within reach the means… to satisfy the natural longing… for what is good and beautiful.”
 It was an endorsement of private support for culture.

 In his speech that followed delivered in elegant Spanish, erudite Senator Claro M. Recto lauded Eugenio H. López, Sr. for his sensitivity towards a “history of nationalism and Filipino philanthropy.”
 The Museum—what Recto called a “university without professors”—opened an “arsenal of the country’s cultural treasures” to empower the Filipino people’s spirit with an awareness of historical continuity, patriotism, national ideals and commitment to shape a common glorious and grand destiny.